Chapter 2:

 Her expression was hard to read.
 Was it fear?
 Was it pity?
 Renji cast those thoughts aside, dismissing her as an immediate threat.

-Because of the sound-suppressed carbine, they hadn’t realised that the swordsmen had been gunned down.
-The dark elf’s eyes narrowed when she saw the bodies lying in pools of blood.
-She pointed a jewelled staff at Renji and muttered a quick incantation.
+Because of the sound-suppressed carbine, the robed figures hadn’t realised what happened until they saw the bodies lying in pools of blood.
+The dark elf’s eyes narrowed.
+She raised a jewelled staff and muttered an incantation.

 A bolt of lightning slammed into Renji’s chest.
-Excruciating pain coursed throughout his body.
+Agony ripped through his body.
 Every muscle spasmed at once.

 Renji dropped to the ground like a puppet with its strings cut, and his world went black.